univention/univention-corporate-server/doc/manual/ip-config/web-proxy.rst

 performance and controlling data traffic.
 It is based on the tried-and-tested proxy server Squid and supports the protocols HTTP, FTP and HTTPS.

-A proxy server receives requests about Internet contents and verifies whether these contents are already available in a local cache.
+A proxy server receives requests about internet contents and verifies whether these contents are already available in a local cache.
 If this is the case, the requested data are provided from the local cache.
 If the data are not available, these contents are called up from the respective web server and inserted in the local cache.
-This can be used to reduce the answering times for the users and the transfer volume via the Internet access.
+This can be used to reduce the answering times for the users and the transfer volume via the internet access.

 Further documentation on proxy services - such as the cascading of proxy servers, transparent proxies and the integration of a virus scan engine - are